Ezequiel Tovar Player Props: Rockies vs. Brewers

-The Colorado Rockies, including Ezequiel Tovar (.189 batting average in his past 10 games), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.171 batting average in his past 10 games), battle starter Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 2:10 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Brewers.
+In his last game, he went 1-for-3 with a double and an RBI against the Brewers.

 Ezequiel Tovar Game Info & Props vs. the Brewers